wieden-kennedy/autoscalebot/README.md

-heroku-web-autoscale has one simple aim: to make scaling heroku web processes something you can stop worrying about.
+heroku-web-autoscale has one simple aim: to make scaling paas processes something you can stop worrying about.
+It autoscales heroku, both web and workers.
+It autoscales celery.
+It's easy to subclass, so you can hook into other paas platforms (and send us pull requests!)
+It's super-flexible, simple, and smart.

 It also integrates nicely with django.
+It's made our lives much easier, and hopefully it can do the same for you.

 Installing